 The historical sources used for this paper were either related to the biographies of the musicians or to the events.
 Regarding the biographies of the musicians, the quantitative collection of names and biographical data was based on existing databases (Lexikon verfolgter Musiker und Musikerinnen der NS-Zeit, University of Hamburg), secondary literature (mainly the publications of the Documentation Centre of Austrian Resistance, DÖW), and online bibliographical lexica (Wikipedia, Wien Geschichte Wiki, Österreichisches Musiklexikon).
 We are aware that such sources often provide little more than a snapshot of a person's life.
-Therefore, we refer to further relevant bibliographies, or published correspondence.
+Therefore, we refer to further relevant bibliography containing secondary sources, (auto-)biographies, or published correspondence.